karthshen/karthshen.github.io/_posts/2018-09-28-Git-Etiquette.md

 2. Use `git pull --rebase` instead of just `git pull` if you have committed changes.
 3. Use `git rebase` requires a certain amount of confidence and comfort with command line terminals.
 Do not attempt this with a Git GUI unless you are 100% confident that you know what you are doing.
 4. `git rebase` involves force push.
 This may look scary, but it's okay.

+### Sources
+- Git Etiquette from Ultimate Software NU Doc by @danif